zurada/tinyurl-systems-design-excercise/README.md

 ### TODO (readme updates to come!):
 1. Try to use Kubernetes
-2. Try to deploy all to Azure and scale!
+2. Try to deploy all to GCP and scale!